ryansummerscripts/UAD-Plugins-Tool/README.md

 Introduction:

 This is a basic shell script to use in macOS's Terminal.app.
-Its purpose is to delete all unused AAX, AU, VST, & VST3 plugins as well as their PDF manuals.
-It also deletes the UAD uninstaller.
+Its purpose is to delete all unused AAX, AU, VST, & VST3 plugins as well as their PDF manuals and the UAD uninstaller.

 Currently, all plugins are listed/populated in this script.
 However, by default, they are all 'commented out' with the "#" symbol.
 Since everyone's plugin usage/ownership is different, it's necessary to manually edit this script to your own personal needs.